argonautdev/argonaut-actions/README.md

 6. Stateful set port names should be < 15 char
 7. Services are set to `httpRewrite` path "/" by default
 8. There is a max limit to number of pods per node.
 That can be set in eksctl in extra config
+9. Loki helm upgrades do NOT modify the pods properly and need a pod restart

 ---